- 1 Top 7 Best Boat Speakers Compared

 - Speaker Quality

 There are plenty of speaker types out there, but for our list we stuck to two designs, dual cone and coaxial.
 A dual cone speaker only has one speaker driver with two cones to reproduce the sound, while a coaxial speaker features one speaker wrapped around the other.
+These are things that impact the speakers sensitivity rating, which relates to how loud a speaker will play at a certain amount of wattage.
 Both varieties up the ante with the addition of tweeters, woofers and subwoofers, for added bass response.
+You could also consider if a polypropylene woofer, or a different material, creates a sound that you like.

 - Waterproof and Water-resistant